MCamargo192/music-app/README.md

 This project fecth data from Spotify API and display Artist and Albums information.

-his project was generated with Angular CLI version 11.2.1.
+This project was generated with Angular CLI version 11.2.1.

 ## Project Domain